Periodontics Clinic

 • Your completed patient health questionnaire, if applicable

-• A method of payment (Visa, MasterCard, Interac or cash) for dental fees following your appointment
+• A method of payment (Visa, Mastercard, Interac debit or cash) for dental fees following your appointment

 How to access our services

-You need a referral a physician or dentist to be seen at our clinic.
-Visit our referral criteria for more information.
+You need a referral from a physician or dentist to be seen at our clinic.
+See our referral criteria for more information.

 Image